 Brazil's Vale enters JV to expand Chinese port - filing

-SAO PAULO, Oct 9 (Reuters) - Brazilian miner Vale SA VALE3.SA said its board has approved a joint venture of unit Vale International with China's Zhoushan Port Company Ltd to build and operate Project West III in the port of Shulanghu, according a securities filing on Friday.
+SAO PAULO, Oct 9 (Reuters) - Brazilian miner Vale SA VALE3.SA has teamed up with China's Zhoushan Port Company Ltd to build and operate Project West III in the port of Shulanghu, according a securities filing on Friday, a strategic logistics alliance to serve the world's largest iron ore importer.

-Vale said the port project expansion will demand multi-annual investments of about $624 million, adding it will have 50% of of the joint venture.
+Vale said it will have 50% of the JV, adding the port project expansion will demand multi-annual investments of about $624 million.
 Both partners plan to obtain financing for up to 65% of the project, the filing said.

+The West III Project consists of expanding the facilities at the Shulanghu Port, developing a storage yard and loading berths with an additional capacity of 20 millions of metric tones per year (MTPa).

+By participating in the project, Vale said it will guarantee a total port capacity of 40Mtpa in Shulanghu, which will help Vale to optimize costs in its value chain, according to the filing.

 (Reporting by Ana Mano; Editing by Toby Chopra)